-Persons not having the required document(s) may submit a receipt from an application for a must be submitted within 21 days.
+Persons not having the required document(s) may have the option of submitting a receipt from an application for a missing document.
+The applied-for document must be submitted within the stated amount of time.
 Failure to do so results in immediate suspension from work.

-Persons under age 18 not having an identity document from the list above may provide another document such as a school record, report card, or medical record.
-A parent or legal guardian may also sign the I-9 form, attesting that the applicant is under age 18.
-However, such an applicant must above list if a document proving both identity and employment eligibility is not available.
+A parent or legal guardian may sign the I-9 form, attesting that the applicant is under age 18.
+However, such an applicant must present an employment eligibility item from the above list if a document proving both identity and employment eligibility is not available.

-nity employer) provides work opportunities for students and, when available, their spouses.
+Employment.
+The university (an equal opportunity employer) provides work opportunities for students and, when available, their spouses.
 Work for academy students is limited.
-Andrews University currently supplies more than \$4,000,000 Rates start with the minimum wage rate of the Wage and Hour Law.
-The university allows students to work, as work is available, up to 20 regional hospitals and a number of schools offer employment to qualified persons.
+Andrews University currently supplies more than \$4,000,000 worth of student-related employment annually.
+Rates start with the minimum wage rate of the Wage and Hour Law.
+The university allows students to work, as work is available, up to 20 hours per week during the academic year.
+Several regional hospitals and a number of schools offer employment to qualified persons.
 There are also commercial and manufacturing firms located within 12 to 15 miles of the campus.
-Residencehall students may not take off-campus employment without permission from the vice president for student services.
+Residence-hall students may not take off-campus employment without permission from the vice president for student services.